Skip to content

 Webmaps are available for Mergin Maps cloud and Mergin Maps EE users.

-Webmaps are not available for Mergin Maps CE.
+Webmaps are not available for Mergin Maps CE at this point.

 On the webmaps, you will see your survey layers or raster layers that are packaged with the project.
-Other layers, such as online background maps or PostgreSQL layers are not displayed.
-The extent of maps is defined by the extent set in the QGIS project.
+The default extent of maps is defined by the extent set in the QGIS project.

-All maps on the dashboard use Mergin Maps vector tile service as a background map.
+All maps on the dashboard by default use Mergin Maps vector tile service as a background map.

-Click on a feature on the map to display its properties.
+Click on a feature on the map to display its attributes.

 Mergin Maps dashboard maps